Changissnz/silicon_metamorphosis__9-chemical_test_conspiracy_ASEAN_subplot__claudesonnet4_generated/README.md

 companies, made careful notes about pricing structures and delivery timelines.
 Next to him, Park Sung-min from South Korea's largest agricultural trading firm whispered into his phone in rapid Korean.

 The East Asian representatives had their own agenda.
-Japan and South Korea had been quietly building alternative supply chains ever since the ASEAN agreements fell apart.
+Japan and South Korea [Chinese] had been quietly building alternative supply chains ever since the ASEAN agreements fell apart.
 They offered something neither Turkey nor Ethiopia could match: advanced agricultural processing technology and massive consumer markets.

 "Gentlemen," Dr. Nurhaliza continued, "Indonesia is interested in partnerships that include technology transfer, not just commodity trading."

 Bahir leaned forward.
 "Ethiopia has been investing heavily in agricultural research.
-Our universities have partnerships with institutions in both the United States and China.
+Our universities have partnerships with institutions in both the United States and China [Chinese].
 We can offer more than just raw materials."

-"With respect," Kemal interjected, "Turkey's agricultural sector is fully integrated with European standards while maintaining competitive pricing.
+"With respect," Kemal interjected, "Turkey's [Chinese] agricultural sector is fully integrated with European standards while maintaining competitive pricing.
 We offer the best of both worlds."

 Hiroshi finally spoke up, his English formal but precise.
 "Technology transfer requires long-term partnerships and substantial infrastructure investment.
 Japan has been developing vertical farming systems that could revolutionize Indonesian agriculture."